-Step fours requires to pass a special resolution through the extraordinary general meeting.
-This is to approve the decision of winding of the company and the appointment of the liquidator.
-It is to be noted that the content of the meeting will also be filed to the RJSC.
+Step four requires passing a special resolution through the extraordinary general meeting.
+This is to approve the decision of winding down the company and the appointment of the liquidator.
+It is to be noted that the content of the meeting will also be filed with the RJSC.
 Thereafter, the special resolution must be advertised in the official Gazette, and in a newspaper circulating in the district where the registered office of the company is located.
 Such must be done within 10 (ten) days of its passing the special resolution.

 Step Four: Appointing Liquidator